 Simple mistakes during a job search can unfavorably affect your chances of moving forward in the hiring process.
 With Halloween just around the corner, it’s a good time to freshen up on what job seekers do which can possibly “scare” away recruiters and hiring managers.

 A Rotten Resume

 It’s Too Long

-Although a one page resume is best, your resume does not need to be longer than two pages.
-Recruiters need to look through a number of resumes throughout the day and the one that is pages long will not grab their attention.
+Although a one-page resume is best, your resume does not need to be longer than two pages.
+Recruiters need to look through a number of resumes throughout the day and one that is pages long will not grab their attention.
 Focus on creating succinct sections and bullet points that really highlight your accomplishments and skills.

 No Skills Section

 Recruiters and hiring managers are interested in what relevant skills you possess and how they make you qualified for positions at their organization, which is why you need a skills section on your resume.
 Formatting also plays a part here, so you will want to break down your skills into different sections and subsets if necessary.
 Group your skills into categories (such as Social Media Tools or Languages) and list them out in bullets.

 As a job seeker, you are more than likely aware that you need to be on social media.
 Once you’ve created your profiles, filled out the necessary sections, and started to be active, you need to let recruiters and hiring managers have access to them!
 Include your social profiles in your contact information section as they will act as supplements to your resume.

 When creating your resume, there’s no reason to include irrelevant information.
 This takes up necessary space which you can use to showcase information that will better impress recruiters and hiring managers.
 Things like hobbies outside of the office, summer jobs you had in high school, and unrelated skill sets should not be added to your resume.

 Spooky Social Media Profiles